SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-19-eye-of-sauron-at-mit.md

 Memorial Drive.
 The project is called "Gaze to the Stars".
 Apparently when people volunteered to get video taken of their eyes, they were supposed to whisper secrets to an AI.
 (Which, to my mind, ups the creepiness factor immensely.)  ...

-(It seems the video here is not playing.
-Anybody got an idea why?)

 I'm kind of surprised a 75 foot eye on the Great Dome hasn't caused traffic accidents on Memorial Drive, where traffic is ordinarily frighteningly fast!
 Taking a second to gawk